Coherent-Partners/spark-python-sdk/docs/services.md

 ### Returns

-This method returns a JSON with detailed information on the upload, compilation, and publication processes.
+This method returns a JSON (not the `HttpResponse` object) with detailed information on the upload, compilation, and publication processes as shown below.

 ```json
 {